 More accurately entitled a "recitation" (scratch: "improvement") of the earlier GB patent.

 Claim 1: Apparatus for the storage of a plurality of goods, said apparatus including a housing which defines a cavity within which can be located a plurality of storage environments for the placement of said goods therein, at least one of the storage environments can be provided with a storage temperature which differs to that of the ambient temperature and wherein at least one of said storage environments is provided by a container which is at least partially removable from the said housing.

 Think: any packaged foodstuff in your fridge; cans in a bar fridge; … Next time, consider claiming: a thingamajic including a "thingy" and a "majicy".

 Claim 1: A container system, said system including at least one container, access to the inside of which is controlled by one or more lock means and said system including at least one delivery verification means wherein said delivery verification means includes one or more of a scanner, image capture device, weighing scale to verify the placement and/or presence of one or more articles within the interior of the container.

-After spending more than GBP2,000,000 developing and protecting their container, ShopBox only has GB2332095 to shield it from copycats.
-This patent has no force outside England, and these tenuous English patent rights will expire on 11 January 2019 ‐ not quite a "dripping roast".
+After spending more than £2,000,000 developing and protecting their container, ShopBox only has GB2332095 to shield it from copycats.
+This patent has no force outside England, and these tenuous English patent rights expired on 11 January 2019 ‐ not quite a "dripping roast".

 Like our page on facebook: